W3r7y/My_assembler/README.md

 - **Instruction statement** - This is a statement that produces a coding of machine instructions to be executed when the program runs.
  The statement consists of the name of the instruction (operation) that the processor must perform, and the operands of the instruction.

-The directive sentence has the following structure:
+The directive statemets has the following structure:

 A label definition can appear at the beginning of the sentence.
 The label has a legal syntax that will be described later.
 The label is optional.
  Then the name of the instruction appears.
 Parameters will appear after the instruction name (the number of parameters depending on the instruction).
 A directive's name begins with the letter '.'  followed by lower case characters only.

-- Directive sentences ‘.dd’ , ‘.dw’ ,‘.db’
+- Directive statements ‘.dd’ , ‘.dw’ ,‘.db’

 The parameters of the command statements 'db', '.dw', '.dd' are valid integers (one or more) separated by the character ',' (comma). for example:
 > .db 7, −57, 17, +9